moosemoose22/PhotoBook/README.md

 **Admin main server pages:**
 *loadAllData.php--*		Loads all data on login.
+Used by both front-end e-book and admin console for e-book.
 						Including:
 *						all pages in photo book and necessary associated information
 *						location of articles/captions/photos on a page